oscarlab/graphene-tests/python/README.md

 ## Building with a local Python installation

-By default, the `make` command creates the manifest against the system installation.
+By default, the `make` command creates the manifest for the Python binary from the system installation.
 If you have a local installation, you may create the manifest with the `PYTHONHOME` variable set accordingly.
 For example:

 ```
 make PYTHONHOME=<install path>/lib/python2.7 SGX=1